Compound engineering for the plan and review loop

 It sharpens when two agents run at once.
 Claude Code in one terminal, Codex in another, both touching the same repo.
 Within minutes one is rebasing on top of the other’s uncommitted changes.
 A plan comes back as eighty bullet points to read in a terminal.
 A large diff lands, and a margin note that should have been raised before the build now costs a re-plan.

-Three tools target the same loop.
-Each wraps a primitive that already exists — git worktrees, the agent’s own plan output, the brainstorming conversation — and stays out of the judgement itself.
-Plenty of agentic tooling automates that part with auto-approve and auto-merge.
-These go the other way.
-They cut the friction around reading and reviewing so the human pass happens on every change, not the changes you remember to look at.
+The tools below target that loop.
+Each wraps a primitive that already exists: git worktrees, the agent’s own plan output, or the brainstorming conversation.
+None of them tries to make the judgement call for you.
+Plenty of agentic tooling leans toward auto-approve and auto-merge.
+These make the review pass cheap enough that it happens on every change, not only the changes you remember to inspect.

 Parallel branches with worktrunk